Koi-foo/kernel-manager/README.md

 Summary:
 -------
-program for updating kernels in altlinux p9
+Program for updating kernels in altlinux p9

 Description:
 ------------